damian2551/Data-Science-and-Analysis_Customer-Engagement/README.md

 ## 2.7) The number of reviews and the number of unique users (PGB)

 To count unique number of users by state, joining database is required.
-Two datasets will be used joining - reviews and `PGB`. reviews will left join with `PGB` dataset as we need to calculate the number of reviews later on.\
+Two datasets will be used joining - `reviews` and `PGB`.

-If we right join, some review data will be lost.\
+`reviews` will left join with `PGB` dataset as we need to calculate the number of reviews later on.
+Otherwise, some `review` data will be lost when doing right join.\

 ```{r}
 cleaned_PGB <- cleaned_PGB %>% drop_na(business_id) #remove any rows having missing business_id